Category: Columbus Custom Jewelry

 Walk into any well-curated estate jewelry collection, and you’ll feel it immediately—the shift in mood from one era to another.
 Some pieces feel architectural and bold, while others seem fluid, romantic, and almost alive.
 Two of the most influential design movements behind these contrasting aesthetics are Art Nouveau and Art Deco.

-At Argo & Lehne Jewelers, we’ve been curators of heirlooms since 1924.
-Over the decades, we’ve helped generations of collectors, brides, and jewelry lovers learn to recognize—and fall in love with—the subtle details that define these iconic styles.
+At Argo & Lehne Jewelers, we’ve been curating heirlooms since 1924.
+For over a century, we’ve helped generations of collectors, brides, and jewelry lovers learn to recognize—and fall in love with—the subtle details that define these iconic styles.
 If you’ve ever wondered how to tell Art Deco and Art Nouveau jewelry apart, this guide will walk you through it with clarity and confidence.

 A Tale of Two Eras

-Although their names sound similar, Art Nouveau and Art Deco emerged from very different cultural moments—and their jewelry reflects that contrast beautifully.
+Although their names are similar, Art Nouveau & Art Deco emerged from very different cultural moments—and their jewelry reflects that contrast beautifully.

-Art Nouveau flourished from the late 1800s through the early 1910s, during a period that celebrated craftsmanship, nature, and artistic expression.
-Jewelry from this era feels poetic and organic, often inspired by the natural world.
+Art Nouveau flourished from the late 1800s through the early 1910s, primarily in continental Europe, during a period that celebrated craftsmanship, nature, and artistic expression.
+Jewelry from this era feels poetic and organic, inspired by the natural world.

-Art Deco, by contrast, took hold in the 1920s and 1930s.
-Born in an age of industrial progress and global optimism, it embraced modernity, symmetry, and bold design.
+Art Deco, by contrast, took hold in the 1920s and 1930s, primarily in Britain & the U.S. Born in an age of industrial progress and global optimism, it embraced modernity, symmetry, and bold design.
 Where Art Nouveau flows, Art Deco commands.

 Art Nouveau Jewelry: Romantic, Organic, Expressive